-In the \emph{correlated sampling} problem, two players, say Alice and Bob, are given two distributions, say $P$ and $Q$ respectively, over the same universe and access to shared randomness.
-The two players are required to output two elements, without any interaction, sampled according to their respective distributions, while trying to minimize the probability that their outputs disagree.
-A well-known protocol due to Holenstein, with close variants (for similar problems) due to Broder, and to Kleinberg and Tardos, solves this task with disagreement probability at most $2 \delta/(1+\delta)$, where $\delta$ is the total variation distance between $P$ and $Q$.
-This protocol has been used in several different contexts including sketching algorithms, approximation algorithms based on rounding linear programming relaxations, the study of parallel repetition and cryptography.
+In the \emph{correlated sampling} problem, two players are given probability distributions $P$ and $Q$, respectively, over the same finite set, with access to shared randomness.
+Without any communication, the two players are each required to output an element sampled according to their respective distributions, while trying to minimize the probability that their outputs disagree.
+A well known strategy due to Kleinberg--Tardos and Holenstein, with a close variant (for a similar problem) due to Broder, solves this task with disagreement probability at most $2 \delta/(1+\delta)$, where $\delta$ is the total variation distance between $P$ and $Q$.
+This strategy has been used in several different contexts, including sketching algorithms, approximation algorithms based on rounding linear programming relaxations, the study of parallel repetition and cryptography.

-In this note, we give a surprisingly simple proof that this protocol is in fact tight.
-Specifically, for every $\delta \in (0,1)$, we show that any correlated sampling scheme should have disagreement probability at least $2\delta/(1+\delta)$.
+In this paper, we give a surprisingly simple proof that this strategy is essentially optimal.
+Specifically, for every $\delta \in (0,1)$, we show that any correlated sampling strategy incurs a disagreement probability of essentially $2\delta/(1+\delta)$ on some inputs $P$ and $Q$ with total variation distance at most $\delta$.
 This partially answers a recent question of Rivest.

-Our proof is based on studying a new problem we call \emph{constrained agreement}.
-Here, Alice is given a subset $A \subseteq [n]$ and is required to output an element $i \in A$, Bob is given a subset $B \subseteq [n]$ and is required to output an element $j \in B$, and the goal is to minimize the probability that $i \neq j$.
-We prove tight bounds on this question, which turn out to imply tight bounds for correlated sampling.
-Though we settle basic questions about the two problems, our formulation also leads to several questions that remain open.}
+Our proof is based on studying a new problem that we call \emph{constrained agreement}.
+Here, the two players are given subsets $A \subseteq [n]$ and $B \subseteq [n]$, respectively, and their goal is to output an element $i \in A$ and $j \in B$, respectively, while minimizing the probability that $i \neq j$.
+We prove tight bounds for this question, which in turn imply tight bounds for correlated sampling.
+Though we settle basic questions about the two problems, our formulation leads to more fine-grained questions that remain open.